ehmicky/autoserver/docs/functions.md

 # Inline functions

-You can also directly write JavaScript functions inside the schema, e.g.:
+You can also directly write JavaScript functions inside the schema.

 ```yml
 collections: